brayanhdz5/LowDB-Interface-/README.md

 # LowDB-Interface-
-using a a simple JSON like DB using  LowDB interfaces
+Rest API with an JSON DB using LowDB interfaces